 Water, on the other hand, should always be available.

-3. Get Him a Comfortable Bed
+3. Get Him His Own Bed

-You also want to look for a product that’s waterproof, or at least machine washable. since even the best pet owners can expect to experience accidents from time to time, particularly in the puppy’s first 6 months.
+You also want to look for a product that’s waterproof, or at least machine washable, since even the best pet owners can expect to experience accidents from time to time, particularly in the puppy’s first 6 months.

 RELATED: Best Waterproof Dog Beds